 An exceptional batter in formats, Karen Rolton dominated bowling attacks in her 14 years in international cricket.
 Player of the Match in the 2005 ICC Women's Cricket World Cup Final, she also held the record for the highest individual score in Women's Tests for a while.

 Karen Rolton made her international debut for Australia in 1995 and played in 14 Test Matches scoring 1,002 runs at a batting average of 55.66, including two centuries and five half-centuries.
-She made a top score of 209 not out against England at Headingley in 2001, setting a world record for a highest individual score in a Women’s Test match.
+She made a top score of 209* against England at Headingley in 2001, setting a world record for the highest individual score in a Women’s Test match.
 With the ball, she took 14 Test wickets at an average of 23.35.
 Rolton also scored 4,814 runs at 48.14 and took 85 wickets at 20.81 in her 141 Women's One-Day Internationals.
 She twice won the Australian International Woman Cricketer of the Year award in consecutive years, in 2002 and 2003 and then in 2005 and 2006.
-She scored 107 in the final of the Women's Cricket World Cup in 2005 and was named as Player of the Match.
-She was the ICC's inaugural Female Player of the Year in 2006.
+She scored 107* in the final of ICC Women's Cricket World Cup 2005 and was named as Player of the Match.
+She was the inaugural ICC Women's Cricketer of the Year in 2006.